oicr-gsi/shesmu/language.md

 - `For` _var_ `In` _expr_`:` _modifications..._ _collector_

-Takes the elements in a list or optional and process them using the supplied modifications and then computes a result using the collector.
+Takes the elements in a list, JSON blob, or optional and process them using the supplied modifications and then computes a result using the collector.
 The modifications and collectors are described below.

+Any scalar JSON value is treated as an empty collection.

+- `For` _var_ `Fields` _expr_`:` _modifications..._ _collector_

+Takes the properties in a JSON object and process them using the supplied modifications and then computes a result using the collector.
+The modifications and collectors are described below.

+Any scalar or array JSON value is treated as an empty collection. _var_ will be a tuple of the property name and value.

 - `For` _var_ `From` _startexpr_` To `_endexpr_`:` _modifications..._ _collector_